 If you are looking to use your ROTH IRA as a retirement vehicle, but don’t have a huge balance, this post is for you!
-A Roth IRA, outlined on this page, can be a powerful vehicle to not only accumulate property, but also do it in a manner that saves you money in the long term with the IRS.
+A Roth IRA, can be a powerful vehicle to not only accumulate property, but also do it in a manner that saves you money in the long term with the IRS.

 Some people gain this knowledge and foresight when they are young and work diligently to invest in their retirement accounts and retire moderately wealthy.
 Others come to this conclusion much later in life and often have very little to put toward their Roth IRA balance each year.